danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

 #### How to

 The `evaluation` folder contains 3 sub-directories.
 Depending on the framework one might want to try out, one could switch into the respective folder and use the `evaluate` notebook.
-The notebooks contains both code and explanation in markdown to simplify the process as much as possible.
+The notebooks contain both code and explanation in markdown to simplify the process as much as possible.
 In each notebook I have a short description of each metric I've used and the corresponding code required for evaluation.

 Do note that for evaluation with different metrics, different parameters might be required.
 Some metrics rely only on `user_input` and `response`, others might require other ones.
 So if you are using a custom dataset, some metrics might not work, due to missing parameters or invalid names.
 Make sure you map out the parameters as needed.